 Mr. Hall-Jones is ranked as a leading lawyer in dispute resolution in China and Hong Kong by Chambers Global in 2011, 2012, 2013, and 2014.
 He is also ranked as a leading lawyer in dispute resolution in China by Chambers Asia-Pacific in 2013.

 Mr. Hall-Jones is a member of the American Chamber of Commerce.
+He also chairs a Hong Kong-based charity, the Mekong Club, fighting human slavery in the Asia region.

 Mr. Hall-Jones regularly speaks about legal issues affecting Asia.
 Some of his recent speeches include: